rees46/api-docs/source/includes/_nps.md

 - loyalty ID - any channel, usually POS.
 - order ID - any channel, usually POS.

+If there is existing review from the same user, channel, category and date, it will be updated instead of creating new one.

 <aside class="notice">
 If user rated more than one process category, you have to send separate request for each category.
 </aside>